haganbmj/MagicSetEditor2/docs/type/index.rst

 **Overview**

-A reference to a [[type:symbol font]].
+A reference to a :ref:`symbol font`.

-In [[type:stylesheet]]s the symbol fonts are not included inline, instead they are referenced by their package name.
+In :ref:`stylesheet`s the symbol fonts are not included inline, instead they are referenced by their package name.

 **Properties**